greentec/mazes-for-programmers-js/README.md

 Javascript porting of the source code(Ruby) of the book [&lt;Mazes For Programmers>, Jamis Buck](https://pragprog.com/book/jbmaze/mazes-for-programmers).
 Not Official.

-For execution, **you don't need server** (except this(https://github.com/greentec/mazes-for-programmers-js/blob/master/Ch6/image_mask.html), because of image file load), just download and open html files in your web browser.
+For execution, **you don't need server** ([except this file](https://github.com/greentec/mazes-for-programmers-js/blob/master/Ch6/image_mask.html), because of image file load), just download and open html files in your web browser.

 Like this ↓↓↓